-In the early 80s Marilyn brought us equity sharing, a creative way
+In the early 80s Marilyn brought us shared ownership, a creative way

 to buy and sell real estate for optimum profit and tax deductions.

-Equity sharing is basically another name for co-ownership.
+Shared ownership is basically another name for equity sharing.
 It takes

 one property, more than one owner and blends them to maximize profit

 and tax deductions.
 This form of co-ownership has varying structures.